-All adverse events regardless of causality to cilta-cel beginning from product administration on Day 0 until Day 100 following CAR-T infusion will be collected and included in the analysis.
-Thereafter, only non-serious AEs related to cilta-cel (except the safety variables defined above) and all SAEs regardless of causality up to End of Study will be collected and analyzed.
-Other data sources for this study may also include analyses from tumor samples of patients developing second primary malignancies.
+All adverse events and special situations regardless of causality to cilta-cel beginning from product administration until Day 100 following cilta-cel infusion will be collected and included in the analysis; thereafter, only non-serious AEs related to cilta-cel (except the safety variables defined above) and all SAEs regardless of causality up to End of Study will be collected and analyzed.
+Other data sources for this study may also include analyses from tumor samples of patients developing second primary malignancies and RCL analyses.